Materials and Textures

 To import a list of materials, see the following links

-# Remove a material
+# Archive a material

 Materials list and can be maintained.
+It is also still available in already saved configurations.

-To deactivate a material
+To set a time span for a material

 - In the